Laxiss-UwU/Almanax_bot/README.md

 # Dofus: Almanax bot

-Python bot who will send daily in a discord channel information about the daily almanax quest.
+Python bot who will send in a discord channel information about the daily almanax quest.

 ## Table of Contents